Einstore/Einstore/README.md

 ### Reverse proxy

-You can serve on your custom domain (possibly with HTTPS enabled).
-You can change port of running app (default is `8000`) by setting env variable `BOOST_POST` and set the final URL so the App can generate correct links by setting `BOOST_BASE_URL`.
+To serve Boost on your custom domain (Boost needs HTTPS enabled in order to serve iOS applications).
+You can change port of running app (default is `8000`) by setting env variable `BOOST_PORT` and set the final URL so the App generates correct download links when you set `BOOST_BASE_URL`, default value is `http://localhost:8080.

 ```shell
 # Expecting running reverse proxy from https://testing-boost.com => http://localhost:1234